 Meet the Team

-Kari grew up in Bozeman, Montana.
-She had an outdoor family where being active wasn’t a choice it was a life style.
+Dr. Kari Swenson grew up in Bozeman, Montana.
+She had an outdoor family where being active wasn’t a choice it was a lifestyle.
 She grew up hiking, camping, canoeing, nordic and alpine skiing.

 Julie was born and raised in Bozeman and feels truly lucky to call this place "home sweet home".
 After graduating from MSU as a Registered Nurse, she decided to trade bed pans for litter pans about 15 years ago and hasn't looked back!